 Knowing how to get a record deal in the music industry is not as easy as you think.
 It takes more than talent to get a record deal and I will explain it all below.
-This article gives you tips on making a center stage in the music scene.
+This article gives you tips on making a centre stage in the music scene.

-Getting a record deal is the first of every upcoming artiste’s dream.
+Getting a record deal is the first of every upcoming artiste’s dreams.
 They want to top the charts, have sold-out concerts, and be the toast of the general fans.
 It’s no crime to dream big but it takes a lot to achieve those scenes you dream about.

 Firstly, You need to be a marketable artiste, see tips here.
 It is never a straightforward ride.
 Obviously, you have to start from somewhere right?
 To get to the top, you need to have a record deal with a record company/label.
 That is the first step (but not literarily the first step though) to achieving your music dreams.

 Record labels/companies see something in you before they sign you up.
 Most of the views they look at are obviously from the business angle.
 Many a time, upcoming artists are only concerned about what the labels have in store for them.

 They really need to start looking beyond that school of thought and think of what they can do for the labels too.
 The music business should be a win-win situation.
 I guess that is not mostly the case these days, right?